icooper21/aws-secure-cloud-lab/README.md

 Once configured, the default Apache test page (“It works!”) was successfully accessible via browser using the EC2 public IP.

+Validated the EC2 instance was publicly accessible over HTTP (port 80) from an external network using a mobile device on cellular data.

 ---

 ⚠️ Security Misconfiguration & Testing